nemocrys/ismcg-examples/README.md

 ### Visualization

 Visualization in the Docker container is not possible.

+To locally visualize the simulation mesh, [Gmsh](https://gmsh.info/) needs to be installed. \
-Hence, a post-processing visualization engine, [ParaView](https://www.paraview.org/), is recommended
+A post-processing visualization engine, [ParaView](https://www.paraview.org/), is recommended.

-## Configuration
+## Simualtion Configuration

-dedcribe the included files
+The configuration of the simulation is stored in yml-files. \

+- The geometry parameters are defined in [config_geometry.yml](https://github.com/nemocrys/ismcg-examples/blob/main/TestCZ/config_geometry.yml) that is generated using gmsh in [geometry.py](https://github.com/nemocrys/ismcg-examples/blob/main/TestCZ/geometry.py).
+- the employed solvers [ config_elmer.yml](https://github.com/nemocrys/ismcg-examples/blob/main/TestCZ/config_elmer.yml) , while the  material properties (all in SI units) in [config_mat.yml](https://github.com/nemocrys/ismcg-examples/blob/main/TestCZ/config_mat.yml).
+- Specific parameters for this simulation, e.g. heater powers, are defined in [ config_sim.yml](https://github.com/nemocrys/ismcg-examples/blob/main/TestCZ/config_sim.yml).

+Run [  simulation_setup.py](https://github.com/nemocrys/ismcg-examples/blob/main/TestCZ/setup.py) to generate the mesh and the .sif file with pyelmer and finally run Elmer.